autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 Constraint checks are applied:

 - the new `window` value is not equal to `0`
-- `AnnouncementWindowPending`: there is not a pending announcement `window` update.
+- `AnnouncementWindowPending`: there is not a pending announcement `window` update

 #### Parameters